Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Operational Grid Inputs: Demand and Supply Characteristics

 \subsection{Characterizing Datacenter Power Supply}

-Figure~\ref{energy_supply_scenarios_1} presents two scenarios that describe how datacenters could consume energy from rapidly evolving power grids.
+In this section, we present two scenarios that describe how datacenters could consume energy from rapidly evolving power grids.
 In the first scenario, datacenter operators collaborate with utility providers to invest in renewable energy on the grids that power the datacenters by purchasing energy with sophisticated accounting frameworks that track renewable energy credits.
 This represent the state-of-the-art in reducing a datacenter's operational carbon footprint for Net Zero commitments \cite{google_sustainability, microsoft_sustainability, facebook_sustainability}.
 In the second scenario, datacenter operates on renewable energy 24/7 by optimizing hourly supply and demand.

 \if 0 \textbf{Scenario 1 -- Grid Mix.} The datacenter consumes energy from the grid and its carbon intensity depends on generating assets.
 Utility providers deploy a mix of electricity generating assets that define its dispatch stack, the order in which assets are activated as demand for electricity increases.
 Assets at the front of the dispatch stack incur the smallest marginal (fuel) costs.
 These assets include renewables.
 Although solar, wind, and hydro energy require significant capital costs, they incur modest operating costs because sun, wind, and water are free.
 Assets deeper in the dispatch stack are activated as electricity demand increases.
 These assets include brown energy sources that consume relatively expensive coal, gas, and oil.